Weslye Saunders

 Weslye Saunders (born January 16, 1989) is an American former professional football player who was a tight end in the National Football League (NFL).
 He played college football for the South Carolina Gamecocks and was signed by the Pittsburgh Steelers as an undrafted free agent in 2011.
+He competed on the Netflix series Outlast: The Jungle, released in June of 2026.

 Professional career

 Pittsburgh Steelers

 After signing as an undrafted free agent for the Steelers on July 25, 2011, Saunders made the 53-man roster as the team's third string tight-end on September 6.
 He caught his first regular season pass for two yards in a 23–20 win against the Indianapolis Colts on September 25.
 He scored his first touchdown in a two-yard pass reception in a 13–9 Sunday night win against the Kansas City Chiefs on November 27.

 He was suspended for the first 4 games of the 2012 season for taking Adderall.
 He was released by the Pittsburgh Steelers on October 12, 2012.
 Saunders was suspended the first 8 games of the 2013 season for taking a not yet published drug.